Installation of air compressors and accessories, air piping, vacuum, blowers and pneumatics

 These are the five aspects they take into account when deciding where to install the compressor:

-Please note that, for rotary screw compressors, however, no special foundation or anchoring is required.
+For rotary screw compressors, however, no special foundation or anchoring is required.
 The compressor must be placed on a level surface that can withstand the load of the compressor and the equipment used to move it.

-Furthermore, we must make sure the compressor is protected from natural elements like rain, sunlight, hot air, and other deterrents like toxic or flammable materials and corrosive agents like ammonia, chlorine, salt spray, and other chemicals as they erode the internal components, contaminate the oil and damage the filters.
+- Corrosive agents like ammonia, chlorine, salt spray, and other chemicals as they erode the internal components, contaminate the oil and damage the filters.

-Next up is ventilation.
-A lack of ventilation and cooling is the leading cause of trouble in air compressors.
 The electricity delivered to your compressor is completely transformed into heat during compression and that heat is dissipated into the compressor room.

 To make sure your compressor is sufficiently cooled, the following measures can be adopted: